siavash-aghajani/inverted_pendulum/README.md

-use state feedback an genetic algorithm  to control inverted pendulum
+use state feedback and genetic algorithm  to control inverted pendulum(nonlinear state space)